This post has two parts:

 Finally

-Once you have the interviews scheduled, not everything is in your control, and luck plays a role (as with my Meta second team match), and the timeline and relocation aspects can be challenging, but your preparation can take you far enough.
-How to prepare varies for each person, but I write about my preparation methods in LLM (ML) Job Interviews - Resources.
+Once interviews are scheduled, some factors remain outside your control.
+Luck plays a role (as with my Meta second team match), and managing timelines and relocation can be challenging.
+However, thorough preparation can significantly improve your chances.
+While preparation methods vary by individual, I discuss my approach in LLM (ML) Job Interviews - Resources.

 Elsewhere on The Internet

-This is an open invitation to anyone who wants to share their process.
-If you provide the information, I'll organize and add it here.
-I hope it can help others who, like me, may hesitate to ask for help.
-Having readily available public information can make a significant difference.
-If you'd like to share your experience and be credited, please reach out through my blog, direct message, or your preferred method of communication.
-I wish I had access to such resources instead of struggling through the process due to my hesitations, insecurities, and anxieties.
+I extend an open invitation to anyone willing to share their interview process.
+If you provide your experience, I'll organize and include it here.
+My hope is to help others who, like me, might be hesitant to ask for guidance.
+Having easily accessible public information can make all the difference.
+If you'd like to contribute and be credited, please reach out via my blog, direct message, or whatever communication method you prefer.
+I wish I had had access to such resources rather than struggling through the process alone due to my own hesitations, insecurities, and anxieties.

-One benefit I had was wanting to work with LLMs, but areas I enjoy such as post-training/evaluation and knowledge work, are often found in product implementation teams.
+One advantage I had was my interest in working with LLMs, particularly in areas like post-training evaluation and knowledge work—which are commonly found in product implementation teams.

 (1) Would you enjoy working in the team science / focused bet model?